iPeer/PZSandboxOptionsEditor/readme.md

 This tool is provided 'as-is'.
 While it has been tested to work there is no guarantee that will be true in the future, or that nothing may go wrong. **Always back up your original file before modifying**.
 This tool has been tested against a save from **Build 41**.
 While it may work with newer version of the game, there are not guarantees.

+* **This mod is not made to be compatible with mods that add their own configuration items to the game's sandbox options screen.**
-**Back up your map_sand.bin file before applying one created by this tool.
+* **Back up your map_sand.bin file before applying one created by this tool.
 There is no guanratee that it won't break your save.**

 # Requirements
 * Python 3.9.16 or later